Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 5. There are two different identities in Dfinity, Internet Identity (II for short) and Principal ID

-- Question: Which identity to use as a token standard user？
+- Question: Which identity should a token standard user adopt？

 - Consideration: Dfinity's II is an implementation of DID, and II is based on Principal ID